-I knew from the itinerary that had been planned that it was going to be an amazing week of photography with some great sightings & photo opportunities.
+I knew from the itinerary that had been planned by David Miles that it was going to be a fantastic week of photography with some great sightings & photo opportunities.
 After a very early flight, the group & I arrived in Spain meeting up with the local guides.
-After a couple of hours on the road we arrived in the local town of Adamuz, which would be our base & home for the duration of the trip.
+After a couple of hours on the road, we arrived in the local town of Adamuz, which would be our base & home for the duration of the trip.
 The town is situated in beautiful natural surroundings & is a very picturesque location.
 Due to the time we arrived, we decided we were going to explore a few wildlife locations that we would be working on over the coming days.
 It was a great afternoon exploring our surroundings & getting some ideas for the images to come.

-The next day we split into two groups to keep noise etc to a minimum whilst working from the hides.
+The next day we split into two groups to keep noise etc. to a minimum while working from the hides.
 A couple of us spent the day in the Golden Eagle hide.

 We were greeted with some beautiful views across the Sierra Morena mountain ranges.
-Hide photography can sometimes be a game of patience, so having some great scenery to enjoy whilst waiting for your target species to appear was an added bonus.
+Hide photography can sometimes be a game of patience, so having some magnificent scenery to enjoy while waiting for your target species to appear was a bonus.
 Our patience was rewarded when we got our first glimpse of a shadow in front of the hide.
-I knew a pair of Golden Eagles were above us circling around but I couldnʼt see them from where I was positioned.
+I knew a pair of Golden Eagles were above us circling, but I couldnʼt see them from where I was positioned.
 It didnʼt take long though before the female came in & landed just 10 metres from us!
 After 20 minutes or so of the female enjoying her rabbit feast, she called to the male to bring him down to eat as well.
-By this time it was sunset & we were rewarded with some really beautiful Mediterranean light.
-The rest of the week included spending various hours in numerous hides including, the Imperial Eagle, Kestrel & Hoopoe hide to name just a few.
+By this time, it was sunset & we were rewarded with some beautiful Mediterranean light.
+The rest of the week included spending many hours in numerous hides including, the Imperial Eagle, Kestrel & Hoopoe hide to name just a few.

 The Hoopoe hide was fantastic & resulted in some great images of this fascinating bird.

-I had my fair share of luck that evening & I was delighted to have witnessed such an amazing scene.
-For me, it shows the boldness & bravery of the Red Fox & its determination to win the battle with the Eagle.
-I love the way you can clearly see the size difference between the eagle & the fox.
+I had my fair share of luck that evening & I was delighted to have witnessed such a fantastic scene.
+For me, it shows the boldness & the bravery of the Red Fox & its determination to win the battle with the Eagle.
+I love the way you can see the size difference between the eagle & the fox.
 The images for me portray the harsh reality of our wildlife & risk that each animal will take for food & territory.